insjunaid/-tableau-18/README.md

 # -tableau-18
-this shows the titanic datasets graphs are represented for the datasets
+this shows the titanic datasets and graphs are represented for the datasets